UPA’s commitment to the National Redress Scheme

 Care Leavers Australia Network (CLAN)

-CLAN is a national, not-for-profit advocacy organization for mature-aged care leavers based in Bankstown, NSW.
-Support services provided by CLAN to its members and other mature aged care leavers who have experienced institutional care include the provision of information, advocacy, telephone support, referrals and assistance with file reading.
-Other services provided by CLAN include a bi-monthly newsletter, library, museum and a website.
+CLAN is a national, not-for-profit advocacy organization based in Bankstown, NSW.
+CLAN members and others are offered information, advocacy, counselling, referrals, a bi-monthly newsletter, library, museum and a website.

 CLAN can be contacted on 1800 008 774 (freecall from a fixed line phone) or 02 9709 4520 or 0425 204 747, or at support@clan.org.au The website is www.clan.org.au.